“Are your resources tagged?”

 First, cost allocation tags will need to be applied to resources and activated in the AWS console before they can be leveraged for reporting purposes.
 AWS doesn’t backfill historical tag data, so the sooner tags are added to your resources and activated in the console, the sooner you’ll be able to accurately slice and dice your cloud costs.

 Second, most (but not all!)
 AWS usage types are taggable because—in typical AWS fashion—not everything follows the same model.
-This means that even when you tag everything in AWS, you’re still going to end up with “untagged spend” in your cost attribution model.
+This means that even when you tag everything in AWS, you’re still going to end up with “untagged spend” in your cost allocation model.
 You’re not going crazy; that’s expected.

 With that said, we’ve seen highly mature organizations tag roughly 85% to 90% of their AWS usage, meaning only 10% to 15% of AWS usage is untagged.
-This provides enough accuracy in the cost attribution data for teams to make informed decisions.
+This provides enough accuracy in the cost allocation data for teams to make informed decisions.

 Hierarchical Account Separation